robertaninfeliz/TodoReactApp/README.md

 # Todo React App

 ## Introduction
 This repository contains a simple React Todo application built using useReducer instead of useState.
 This alternative state management approach offers a more structured way to manage state transitions in React applications, especially when dealing with complex state logic.
-This project uses SaSS.
+This project uses SaSS for styling.

 ## Features
 1. Add new todos